 A) Foundational Strategies in IAM

 Every program needs a solid foundation.
-This track provides the information you need to properly plan and organize your IAM program, create or restart an IAM strategy and ensure that process and controls are implemented to gain real business benefits.
-It provides time-proven best practices, focuses on doing the simple and most appropriate things first, and helps you avoid a number of pitfalls.
+This track provides the information you need to properly plan and organize your IAM program, create or restart an identity and access management (IAM) strategy and ensure that processes and controls are implemented to gain real business benefits.
+We provide time-proven and emerging best practices, with a focus on doing the simple and right things first, and will help you avoid a number of pitfalls.

-These in-depth talks provide an architectural perspective on how IAM technology and processes can support value creation in your organization.
-Get real-world insight into modern identity architecture, identity governance and administration, identity analytics, identity proofing, authorization, identity in the cloud, identity for third-parties, privileged account management, and using identity to protect APIs.
+Providing an architectural perspective on how IAM technology and processes can support value creation in your organization.
+These will be in-depth talks providing real-world insight into modern identity architecture, identity governance and administration, identity analytics, identity proofing, authorization, identity in the cloud, identity for third parties, privileged account management, and using identity to protect APIs.

-E) The Big Picture: Security, Risk and IAM
+E) Beyond the Checkbox: Security, Risk and Privacy

-IAM and threat protection security are related disciplines.
-There are process, organizational, functional and technological overlaps that should be considered so you can maximize your investment and have a robust, multifaceted approach to IAM, infrastructure protection and risk management within your organization.
-This track provides advice on the security disciplines that intersect with IAM, focusing on the most important security trends.
+It’s now clear that in order for digital business to succeed, security, risk, privacy and IAM must be aligned.
+There are process, organizational, functional and technology overlaps that should be considered so that you can maximize your investments and have a robust, multifaceted approach to IAM, infrastructure protection, risk management and privacy protection.
+In this track, we cover the security disciplines that align with IAM along with the most important security trends.

 Consumer-facing IAM differs significantly from traditional workforce-facing IAM in scale and function.
 Many organizations have separate IAM programs to serve their workforce and consumer constituencies, though Gartner is observing a trend toward consolidation as a strategy for IAM to meet the demands of digital business.
 This year’s Summit will provide IAM leaders who are responsible for consumer IAM (CIAM) with dedicated content and opportunities to connect with peers who work in this specialized IAM field.